 Dispute collections with the credit bureau

-The first thing that is recommended, is to dispute any collections with the credit bureau, first.
-When this happens, the credit bureau will submit a request to the collection company asking them to verify the debt.
-The collection agency has 30 days to respond to the request or, by law, credit bureau must remove the account from your report entirely.
+The first thing that is recommended is to dispute any collections with the credit bureau first.
+When this happens, the credit bureau will submit a request to the collection company, asking them to verify the debt.
+The collection agency has 30 days to respond to the request or, by law, the credit bureau must remove the account from your report entirely.

-Disputing negative items on your credit report is what a credit repair company does to help increase the scores of their clients.
-In some cases the collection agency fails to respond to the request and the account is removed.
-If this works, great, rarely is a removed account added back onto a credit report at a later date.
-Use our some credit bureau sample dispute letters
+Disputing negative items on your credit report is what a credit repair company does to help increase their clients’ scores.
+In some cases, the collection agency fails to respond to the request, and the account is removed.
+If this works, great.
+Rarely is a removed account added back onto a credit report at a later date.
+Use our credit bureau sample dispute letters.

 Pay for delete

-A “pay for delete” is when you agree to paying off debt as long as the collection agency agrees to remove the collection account from your credit report.
-Make sure you get a “pay for delete letter” from them stating they are agreeing to remove the account from your credit report before you pay them.
-Some debt collectors will tell you they will delete it from your credit report just to trick you into paying off the debt.
+A pay for delete is when you agree to pay off debt as long as the collection agency agrees to remove the collection account from your credit report.
+Make sure you get a pay for delete letter from them stating they agree to remove the account from your credit report before you pay them.
+Some debt collectors will tell you they will delete it from your credit report to trick you into paying off the debt.

-There are many companies that will offer a pay for delete, however some will not remove the account from your report regardless if you pay it or not.
+Many companies will offer a pay for delete.
+However, some will not remove the account from your report regardless if you pay it or not.
 Regardless of what they tell you, paying off debt on a collection account will not improve your credit score.

 Changing the status to Paid doesn’t do anything to your credit score

-Changing the status to “Paid”, “Paid as agreed”, or “Settled” will not have any impact on your credit score.
-The balance will not have any impact on your credit score either.
-If a collection company refuses to do a pay for delete and responds to the credit bureau when you file a dispute.
+Changing the status to “Paid,” “Paid as agreed,” or “Settled” will not have any impact on your credit score.
+The balance will not impact your credit score, either if a collection company refuses to pay for delete and responds to the credit bureau when you file a dispute.

-You will just have to wait it out, the more time that passes the less impact collections have on your score.
+You will have to wait it out; the more time passes, the less impact collections have on your score.
 A collection account will drop off your credit report 7 years from the date the account went 180 days past due.

 Why doesn’t paying off collection accounts improve your credit score?